EliLillyCo/LillyMol/docs/Molecule_Lib/substructure_proto.md

 If there are no constraints on distance, then a simple '&&' smarts can be used, which describes two (possibly overlapping) separate smarts matches.

+### Separated Atoms
+This message started as redundant with the Linker message.
+It describes bond separations between pairs of matched atoms.
+In addition, the number of rotatable bonds found on the shortest path between the two matched atoms can be specified.

 ## Smarts
 I have heard smarts referred to as a 'write only' language.
 Several of these constructs in the proto representation are specifically designed to lessen the